longitachi/ZLPhotoBrowser/README.md

   Fix:
     Delete some time-consuming codes to improve the image loading speed of the thumbnail interface.
     Disable TextView when user ends editing.
-● 4.4.3
-  Add:
-    Support to limit the data size of the video.
-    Add two blocks, called when asset is selected and deselected.
-    Support setting video codec type in custom camera.
-    Text stickers support display background color.
 ...
 ```